Posts

 Image

-This model follows a process in which the requirements all the phase activity is performed iteratively till all the requirements are met.
+SDLC Spiral Model Tutorial for Beginners This model follows a process in which the requirements all the phase activity is performed iteratively till all the requirements are met.
 This enables the product to be demonstrated at any point of time during the development cycle.
 It allows the progress to be tracked and the customer approvals to be obtained at regular intervals, thereby reducing the risk of finding major defects at a later point of time.The spiral model is favored for large, expensive, and complicated projects.
 This model allows for incremental releases of the product, or incremental refinement through each time around the spiral.
 This model also explicitly includes risk management within software development.
 Identifying major risks, both technical and managerial, and determining how to lessen the risk helps keep the software development process under control.
 Advantages Changing requirements can be accommodated.
-Allows for extensive use of prototypes Requirements can be captured more accurately.
-U...
+Allows for ...

 Image

-An iterative life cycle model does not attempt to start with a full specification of requirements.
+SDLC Iterative and Incremental Model Tutorial for Beginners An iterative life cycle model does not attempt to start with a full specification of requirements.
 Instead, development begins by specifying and implementing just part of the software , which can then be reviewed in order to identify further requirements.
 This process is then repeated, producing a new version of the software for each cycle of the model.
 Requirements phase, in which the requirements for the software are gathered and analyzed.
 Iteration should eventually result in a requirements phase that produces a complete and final specification of requirements.
 Design phase, in which a software solution to meet the requirements is designed.
 This may be a new design, or an extension of an earlier design.
 Implementation and Test phase, when the software is coded, integrated and tested.
-Review phase, in which the software is evaluated, the current requirements are reviewed, and changes and additions to requirements proposed.
-For each cycle of the model, a decision ha...
+Review phase, in which the software is evaluated, the current requirements are reviewed, and c...

 What is RAD Model?

-Rapid Application Development or RAD takes the Prototype Model of SDLC further.
+What is RAD Model?
+SDLC RAD Model Explained Step-by-Step Rapid Application Development or RAD takes the Prototype Model of SDLC further.
 Instead of using codes, developers use different tools(eg: CASE tools) and software development kits and bring them all together to create a software.
 Developers who are time challenged could use this application development.
 Businesses will also appreciate this software as it’s aimed to answer specific problems.
 Users’ feedbacks are important in this development cycle since they will suggest whether the program will fit to their specifications and needs.
 Advantages Promotes strong collaborative atmosphere and dynamic gathering of requirements.
 Business owner actively participates in prototyping, writing test cases and performing unit testing Time to deliver is less.
 Changing requirements can be accommodated.
 Progress can be measured.
 Cycle time can be short with use of powerful RAD tools.
-Productivity with fewer people in short time.
-Use of tools and frameworks.
-Disa...
+P...

 What is Prototype Model?